JacksonKuo/blog/_posts/2024-12-10-gateway-token-smuggling.markdown

 I would disagree with this validity assumption.
 While revalidating tokens at both the gateway and service layers seems unnecessary and is a duplication of work, revalidating is the safer practice and follows a zero-trust policy.
 Backend services should never assume tokens have been validated.
 Revalidation prevents attack vectors such as: gateway token smuggling, SSRF attacks, http request smuggling, http desync attacks, and compromised internal networks.

-**The architecture of gateways performing authentication and backend services only performing authorization is a insecure design pattern.**
+**The architecture of gateways performing authentication and backend services only performing authorization is an insecure design pattern.**

-An argument could be made of why even use a API gateway if the endpoint still has to revalidate the token, which is fair a point.
+An argument could be made of why even use an API gateway if the endpoint still has to revalidate the token, which is a fair point.
 But a better way to think of the initial validation is that you need a valid token to be able to initiate communication to a backend service.
 If we imagine an office building, the first authentication check gets you through the door, but each floor requires a second authentication check as well as an authorization check.

 # References
 [^1]: Note there exists a similarly named "token smuggling" term in the LLM space, which is why i prefix my technique with the title "gateway" to differentiate.
 Though anything that forwards traffic like proxies, middleware, authorizers, or service meshes has potential to run afoul of token smuggling.